cruddy/docs/Fields.md

 ### Labels & help

-Field label is generated automatically from the id or [from language files](localization#changing-field-label).
+Field label is generated automatically from the id.

 You can override the label like so: